 You bought a cow.

+Not a chuck roll from Costco.
 Not a subscription box.
-Not a curated selection of artisanal cuts wrapped in butcher paper and delivered to your door with a recipe card.
+Not a curated selection of artisanal cuts wrapped in butcher paper.
 A cow.
 Hundreds of pounds of beef, in your freezer, on your terms.

 dfw runs on people who think ahead

-You already optimize everything else.
-You know which exits to avoid on 635.
-You've mapped three routes home from work depending on what time you leave.
-You batch your errands around traffic because DFW doesn't forgive poor planning.
+You already know which exits to avoid on 635.
+You've mapped three routes home depending on what time you leave.
+You plan ahead.
+That's just how you operate in this city.

 Whole animal purchasing is how serious households have always eaten.
 It's coming back because the people who never stopped doing it were right.